Welcome to Clemson!

 We are so excited that you are interested in learning about CPC's Primary Recruitment Process!

 Q: When can I participate in sorority recruitment?

-A: Primary sorority recruitment at Clemson University is only conducted in the fall semester,within the first two weeks of school.
-The 2017 Primary Recruitment process begins Friday, August 18, 2017, and concludes with Bid Day on Monday, August 28, 2017.
+A: Primary sorority recruitment at Clemson University is only conducted in the fall semester before the start of classes.
+The 2019 Primary Recruitment process begins Wednesday, August 14, 2019, and concludes with Bid Day on Monday, August 19, 2019.
 It is important to note that the Clemson Panhellenic does not host a formalized spring recruitment.
 If you are unable to participate in fall primary recruitment, but are interested in joining a sorority, you may participate in Continuous Open Bidding (COB).

 COB begins immediately following the end of the primary recruitment process, on Bid Day.
 COB is also sometimes held in the spring semester.
 However, not all sororities are eligible to participate in COB.
-In order to host COB events, a chapter must be under Chapter Total (i.e. Median Chapter Size).
+In order to host COB events, a chapter must be under Chapter Total, which is always the Median Chapter Size of our 12 chapters.
 Women interested in COB, should complete a COB Interest Form.
 Once we receive your COB interest form, we will share it with those sororities under Chapter Total that have elected to participate in COB.
+Click here for the COB Interest Form.
 For more information about the COB process, please contact the Office of Fraternity and Sorority Life at (864)656-7573

 Q: Is a Snap Bid the same as COB?